Tawana Brawley rape hoax: Aftermath

-Reviewing Spike Lee's film Do the Right Thing, cultural critic Stanley Crouch wrote negatively of, "men like Vernon Mason who sold out a good reputation in a cynical bid for political power by pimping real victims of racism in order to smoke-screen Tawana Brawley’s lies."
+Reviewing Spike Lee's film Do the Right Thing, cultural critic Stanley Crouch wrote negatively of "men like Vernon Mason who sold out a good reputation in a cynical bid for political power by pimping real victims of racism in order to smoke-screen Tawana Brawley's lies."
 On May 21, 1990, Alton H. Maddox was indefinitely suspended by the Appellate Division of the State Supreme Court in Brooklyn after failing to appear before a disciplinary hearing to answer allegations regarding his conduct in the Brawley case.
+Vernon Mason was disbarred for 66 cases of misconduct in 1995; while the Brawley case was not specifically cited, Mason claimed that he was being punished for his role in promoting Brawley's accusations.

-In 1998, Pagones was awarded $345,000 through a lawsuit for defamation of character that he had brought against Sharpton, Maddox and Mason; Pagones initially sought $395 million.
+In 1998 Pagones was awarded $345,000 through a lawsuit for defamation of character that he had brought against Sharpton, Maddox and Mason; Pagones initially sought $395 million.
 The jury found Sharpton liable for making seven defamatory statements about Pagones, Maddox for two and Mason for one.
 The jury deadlocked on four of the 22 statements over which Pagones had sued, and it found eight statements to be non-defamatory.
 In a later interview, Pagones said the turmoil caused by the accusations of Brawley and her advisers had cost him his first marriage and much personal grief.

 Pagones also sued Brawley.
 She defaulted by not appearing at the trial, and the judge ordered her to pay Pagones damages of $185,000.
 The $65,000 judgment levied against Al Sharpton was paid for him in 2001 by supporters, including attorney Johnnie Cochran and businessman Earl G. Graves, Jr. In December 2012, the New York Post reported that Maddox had paid his judgment of $97,000 and Mason was making payments on the $188,000 which he owed.
 Brawley reportedly had not made any payments.
 The following month a court ordered her wages garnished to pay Pagones.

-In a 1997 appearance, Brawley maintained she did not invent the story; she still had supporters.
+In a 1997 appearance Brawley maintained she did not invent the story; she still had supporters.
 In November 2007, Brawley's stepfather and mother, in a 20th-anniversary feature for the New York Daily News, contended the attack happened.
 "How could we make this up and take down the state of New York?
 We're just regular people," Glenda Brawley said.
 They said they had asked New York State Attorney General Andrew Cuomo and Governor Eliot Spitzer to reopen the case.
 They also said that Brawley would speak at any legal proceedings.
-As of 2013, Brawley works as a nurse in rural Virginia, under a new name.
-Influenced by her interactions with Louis Farrakhan (who supported her claims), Brawley converted to Islam during the trial, and according to the Daily News she remains an active member of the Nation of Islam.
+Influenced by her interactions with Farrakhan who had supported her, Brawley converted to Islam during the trial and, according to a NY Daily News report in November 2007, she remains a member of the Nation of Islam.

+Michael Hardy, who served as Sharpton's defense lawyer in Pagones' defamation case against him, would in 1991 become a prominent founder of Sharpton's organization National Action Network, where he served as Executive Vice President and later also General Counsel.